polartron/midnight/index.md

 <h3>
 Project Planning
 </h3>
-I'm a programmer for video games so I hate all project planning tools.
-Agile is anti-productive.
-Gannt gives me an aneurysm.
-I will use a physical notepad for everything if I can and a physical kanban whiteboard at best.
+I like to use a physical notepad for everything and a physical kanban whiteboard at best.
+Game companies like to jump from one project planning tool to the next so I've been through a lot of them.
+They all do the same thing.

 <hr>
 <h2>